manuuelmarin/Crime_Analysis_USA/README.md

   Quarto source document containing all the code, figures, and narrative for the analysis and modeling.

 - `Crime_Analysis.html`
   HTML report rendered from the `.qmd` file.
 Due to its size, GitHub cannot display it directly in the browser.
-To view it, you need to **download the file and open it locally** in a web browser.

 ## Analysis contents

 The report includes, among others: